netlify/gotrue/README.md

 The base URL your site is located at.
 Currently used in combination with other settings to construct URLs used in emails.

+`netlify_secret` - `string` *Multi-instance mode only*

+The shared secret with Netlify for this microservice.
+Used to verify requests have been proxied through Netlify and the payload values can be trusted.

 ### API

 ```